 Super Smash Brothers

 But those are higher-level issues, most of which could (and really, should) be fixed in a patch of some kind (perhaps a 2nd Edition could be released on the Wii store or whatever).
-Even if you hate Super Smash Brothers though, that’s fine.
-What’s important to recognize, though, is it is a game that had a design philosophy behind it.
+Even if you hate Super Smash Bros. though, that’s fine.
+What’s important to recognize, though, is it is a game that had a tinge of a design philosophy behind it.

 Instead of “hit points” that you have to reduce to zero, there is a resource that is explicitly tied to positioning – “Damage %”.
 I don’t know why they used a “%” symbol, because nothing in particular happens when you reach 100, except that I guess it gets quite likely that you’ll die around 100%, but it can go way higher than 100, so it’s not really a “percentage” of anything.
 Regardless, what it is is a number that increases the amount you’ll get knocked back when you take a hit.
 Further, taking hits increases this number.